Page updated Nov 29, 2023

 1import { generateClient } from 'aws-amplify/data'

-2import type { Schema } from '@/backend/data/resource' // Path to your backend resource definition
+2import type { Schema } from '@/amplify/data/resource' // Path to your backend resource definition

 3